 It’s important to celebrate your accomplishments especially when you succeed in doing something you thought was unattainable, when you exceed expectations (one of Benify’s three core values) or achieve something which took a lot of time and effort.

 The saying that you shouldn’t take life too serious also applies to the workplace.
 When it comes to workplace wellbeing, feeling connected to our colleagues is vital.
-And what better way than to share a laugh and see the humour in things?
+And what better way than to share a laugh and see the humor in things?
 It’s equally important that we can also laugh at ourselves including for any mistakes we may have made.

 Be it through a powerful speech, art, music, nature, film or sports, inspiration can be found in anything, anywhere, anytime.
 Inspiration as a result of witnessing something that sparks your interest, moves you deeply, or makes your heart sing, can lead to innovation, increased focus, greater motivation, and even a state of flow.